Introduction

 Summary

-And there you have it - the best 3 ways you can back up your SMS, MMS and WhatsApp from your Android device.
+And there you have it - the best 3 ways to back up your SMS, MMS, RCS and WhatsApp from your Android device.
+You can use the comparison table below to see which method is right for you.